frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/production-plan.md

 * Click on Get Items for Production Order to fetch the items from the above sales orders.

 <img class="screenshot" alt="Sales Order Item" src="/docs/assets/img/manufacturing/sales_order_items.png">
+	* Include Exploded Items :- To include subassembly items of raw materials in the production.

 #### Production Against Material Requests